 In adapting Marcel the Shell for the big screen, Fleischer Camp says, "I realized, 'This has to be a film where we look near, instead of far, for this story.'
 Because he's already tiny!
 Even if it all takes place in a single house, that is like a country to him.
 There's no reason to try to make it a rollercoaster ride."

-So Fleischer Camp and co-writer and co-editor Nick Paley wrote on a sticky note as a reminder: What will suffice?
-"It basically meant every time you think of a way to do a scene, just revise that seven times and be like, 'Does it need to be that big?
+And so Fleischer Camp and his collaborators, co-writer and co-editor Nick Paley and co-creator and star Jenny Slate, wrote on a sticky note as a reminder: What will suffice?
+"Every time you think of a way to do a scene, revise that seven times and be like, 'Does it need to be that big?
 Does it need to be a motorcycle chase?
 Could it just be a foot chase?
 Does it need to be a foot chase?
-Could it just be even smaller?
+Could it be even smaller?
 How small can you make things and still have them basically achieve the storytelling end?'"

 Below, Fleischer Camp shares with A.frame the five movies that have influenced him as a filmmaker and, in turn, inspired Marcel the Shell With Shoes On.